The structure of 2-separations of infinite matroids: Definitions, and outline of proof

 \section{Definitions, and outline of proof}

-In this section we give an outline of our proof of Theorem~\ref{main}, which is described in detail in the rest of this paper.
+In this section we give an outline of our proof of Theorem~\ref{main}, the details of which occupy the rest of the paper.
 In particular, we describe the construction of the \td\ whose existence is claimed in the theorem, and introduce the concepts needed to define it.
-We do not assume familiarity with the standard finite proof of Cunningham and Edmonds~\cite{CE}, but for readers familiar with that proof we emphasize the points where our potentially infinite setting requires a different approach.
-Throughout this section, let $M$ be a fixed connected matroid.
+We do not assume familiarity with the standard finite proof of Cunningham and Edmonds~\cite{CE}, but for readers familiar with that proof we emphasize the points where our (potentially) infinite setting requires a different approach.